vepo/vepo.github.io/_posts/2019-03-28-15-32-22-a-very-simple-test-driven-development-tutorial.md

 When start a new project make a roadmap:

-1. Setup building tool: _Maven or Gradle for Java_
+1. Set up building tool: _Maven or Gradle for Java_
 2. Configure the Testing tool: _Why not using JUnit 5_
 3. Create your first Test with an assert and check if works!